sofastack/sofastack.tech/content/en/projects/sofa-rpc/getting-started-with-sofa-boot/index.md

 ```

 ## Reference service by client
-The reference service is annotated with '@ SofaReference', as shown in the following code:
+The reference service is annotated with '@SofaReference', as shown in the following code:

 SOFABoot will generate a RPC proxy bean for 'AnnotationService', it also specifies the bolt protocol to communicate with the server.
 This allows you to use the bean directly in the code for remote call.